 Star topology needs only one link and I/O port to connect a device to another.
 That is the reason it is easy to install and reconfigure.
 The addition, deletion, replacement of the devices involves only one connection that is between that device and the hub.
 The cabling requirements are less in the star topology, but it is greater when we compare it with other topologies such as tree, ring and bus.

-This topology is robust where even if the link fails, only that link is affected and the other links remain active.
+This topology is robust where even if the link fails, only that link is influenced and the other links remain active.
 It also makes fault identification and isolation easier.
-Hub is used to monitor link problems and bypass defective links.
+Hub observes link problems and bypasses faulty links.

 Definition of Ring Topology

 The Ring Topology connects each device with dedicated point-to-point line configuration to other two adjacent devices, and the first device connects to the last device.
 It passes a signal in only one direction from one device to other until it reaches the device sent the signal.
-Every device in the ring incorporates a repeater.
-If a device receives a signal intended for another device, the device regenerates the bits and boosts the signal by using a repeater that is installed on each device and passes them along.
+A repeater is installed in each device in the ring.
+If a device receives a signal meant for another device, the device regenerates the bits and boosts the signal by using a repeater that is installed on each device and transfers them along.
 When the signal reaches the destination, the receiver sends back an acknowledgement to the sender.

 The fault isolation in a ring can be simplified by using an alarm which alerts the network operator to the problem and its location.
 A signal is circulated continuously, if any device does not receive a signal within a specified time it can issue an alarm.
 Though, unidirectional nature of traffic can be disadvantageous for the network where even a single faulty cable can disable the entire network.
-This limitation can be overcome by using a dual ring or a switch capable of closing off the break.
+This limitation can be overcome by employing a switch or a dual ring that is able to closing off the break.

 Key Differences Between Star and Ring Topology